 These are excellent results, and not every business would have this kind of success.
-But it's a current, real example of how much improvement you can get from ad landing page optimization.
+But it's a current, real example of how much improvement you can get from optimizing a Google Ads landing page.

 If you increased leads per month from 10 to 15 on a $300 a month budget, then would have a moderate 50% (not 1500%) increase in conversion rate.
 Cost per conversion would go from $30 to $20.
 On $300 a month budget, your previous $300 would have produced 120 leads over a 12-month period for $3600.
 After increasing conversion rate, it would only cost $2400 to get 120 leads.
 So $1200 savings.
 And this is not a big budget.
 A fairly simple optimization should cost less than $1000.

 Both Google and Facebook like to mention how easy it is to set up advertising.
 They are right.
 It is easy.
 Even without knowing anything about advertising, someone can have an ad up and running in about 20 minutes.
 One of the major draws towards online advertising is that you don’t need a huge budget, and you don’t need a big ad agency to set up the campaign.

 But most people don’t realize that there are hundreds of areas within these platforms that can help you improve results.
 From ad targeting, affinities, review integration, ad extensions, negative keywords and the big one: Google Ads landing page optimization.
 If you haven't optimized those areas, you are turning away a lot of potential customers and it's costing a lot in the long run.